CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

-The logic to present the appropriate segments of the dataset to the View layer, according to the requested Pan and Zoom parameters, will be implemented in the ViewModel layer and the associated helper functions.
-This will allow us to keep the View itself as straightforward and 'dumb' as possible, it will just see an Image that needs to be painted in the assigned area.
+*The logic to present the appropriate segments of the dataset to the View layer, according to the requested Pan and Zoom parameters, will be implemented in the ViewModel layer and the associated helper functions.
+This will allow us to keep the View itself as straightforward and 'dumb' as possible ; the View it will just see an Image that needs to be painted in the assigned area.*

-The cross-section graphs will also be exposed to the View as Images.
+*The cross-section graphs will also be exposed to the View as Images.*

-The graphs will probably be created using the Skia pixel-oriented API's to write onto bitmaps, as part of the process that builds the coloured 'image' bitmap from the active area of the dataset.
+*The graphs will probably be created using the Skia pixel-oriented API's to write onto bitmaps, as part of the process that builds the coloured 'image' bitmap from the active area of the dataset.*

 https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/graphics/skiasharp/basics/pixels

-The graphs could be created as separate Images, which would reside in a distinct area of the View, or the two graphs and the intensit-map itself could be drawn onto a single bitmap painted into a single area.
-Need to explore the tradeoffs.
+*The graphs could be created as separate Images, which would reside in a distinct area of the View, or the two graphs and the intensity-map itself could be drawn onto a single bitmap painted into a single area.
+Need to explore the tradeoffs.*

 ##### Intensity graphs

 The graphs indicate the intensity along a particular slice of the intensity map, as determined by the X-Y position.

 *Does the graph draw straight lines between adjacent points, or does it draw vertical lines or bars to indicate the value at each point ?
-Maybe a 'Preferences' choice.*
+Maybe a 'Preferences' choice.
+If we're short of time, lines between adjacent points is all we need.*

-It might be useful to show tick marks and numeric labels, but this is not essential as the information can be obtained via tooltips.
+It would be nice to show tick marks and numeric labels, but this is not essential as the information can be obtained via tooltips.

 *We would prefer that the graphs for the POC are implemented using custom code in SkiaSharp, as this will give us an excuse to see how to do graphics in Skia.
-Also our requirements don't align particularly well with the features in standard Graph packages.*
+Also our particular requirements don't align particularly well with the features in standard Graph packages.*

 The graphs keep in sync as you change the X-Y position and pan/zoom the image.